UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/SpatialTC.rst

 The UMEP tutorial datasets can be downloaded from our here repository `here <https://github.com/Urban-Meteorology-Reading/Urban-Meteorology-Reading.github.io/raw/master/other%20files/Annedal_EPSG3006.zip>`__.

--  Download, extract and add the raster layers (DSM, CDSM, DEM), the building polygon layer and the line profile layer into a new QGIS session.
+-  Download, extract and add the raster layers (DSM, CDSM, DEM), the building polygon layer and the line profile layer (not used in this tutorial) into a new QGIS session.
 Coordinate system of the grids is Sweref99 TM (EPSG:3006).

 Produce result with URock
 -------------------------

 The output data generated from the introduction tutorial on Urock will be used for this exercise.
-If you have not gone through `IntroToURock`, do so and make sure that you produce data with vegetation infromation included (last sectionen in the tutorial.
+If you have not gone through `IntroToURock`, do so and make sure that you produce data with vegetation information included (last section of the tutorial).

 Produce T\ :sub:`mrt` raster from SOLWEIG
 -----------------------------------------